 The lease liabilities related to the right-of-use assets are disclosed in note 7.2.
-The Board's maturity analysis of its lease liabilities is disclosed in note 9.3.
 Expenses related to leases, including depreciation and interest expenses, are disclosed in notes 4.3 and 5.1.
 Cash outflows related to leases are disclosed in the Statement of Cash Flows.